coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 Customers should be available to write scenarios for tests.
 Getting the customer chain together for this is problematic.

 Unit tests evolve into "programmer tests".
 ATDD is more about high-level communication.

+**If customers do not participate, it does not make any sense**.
+Expensive to write, expensive to run (Fitness, Cucumber).